A-Gordon/kafka-test/README.md

 ```

-Alternatively you can define the connection details as environment variables like so
+Alternatively you can define the connection details as environment variables like so.

 ```
   - name: KAFKA_BOOTSTRAP_BROKER